ENGYS/HELYX-OS/pages/installation.md

             2) Other
             #?

-        Selecting **1** will install the compatable OpenFOAM deb package for 64 bit Ubuntu on 14.04 or later.
-For other linux distributions, the compatable version of OpenFOAM must be installed manually by the user.
+        Selecting **1** will install the compatible OpenFOAM deb package for 64 bit Ubuntu on 14.04 or later.
+For other linux distributions, the compatible version of OpenFOAM must be installed manually by the user.

 11. To start HELYX-OS in the terminal, execute the ```HELYX-OS.sh``` file located in ```engys/HELYX-OS/v2.3.1``` directory similar to: